mosaic-design-system/docs/src/guidelines/accessibility.md

       ## Accessibility Statement

-      At Advanced, all products **must** have an accessibility statement and it must be displayed within the product in a way where the user can access it from every page.
+      At Advanced, all products **must** have an accessibility statement and it must be displayed within the product in a way where the user can access it from every page (similar to a privacy policy).

       Accessibility statements outline how closely a product follows the WCAG guidelines, and where the product falls short.
 It also outlines the plans for when the product will fix any of the accessibility issues the product may have.
 These dates **must** be met, otherwise it could be seen as discrimination and can leave you open for legal troubles.